formkit/docs-content/inputs/rating.md

 ## Accessibility

-- Native range
-- Focus
+ The `rating` input is built utilizing HTML's [native range input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/range).

 ## Props & Attributes

 <reference-table input="rating" :data="[
 {prop: 'min', type: 'Number', default: '0', description: 'The minimum number of icons that can be selected.'}, {prop: 'max', type: 'Number', default: '5', description: 'The maximum number of icons that are rendered.'}, {prop: 'step', type: 'Number', default: '1', description: 'The step or increment that should be applied to the `rating` icons.
-Accepted values are between `0.1` and `1`'}, {prop: 'hover-highlight', type: 'Boolean', default: 'true', description: 'Determines whether to show the onColor applied when the `rating` input is hovered over.'}, {prop: 'off-color', type: 'String', default: 'undefined', description: 'Sets the color to be applied on the given icons when they have not been selected.'}, {prop: 'on-color', type: 'String', default: 'undefined', description: 'Sets the color to be applied on the given icons when they have been selected.'}]">
+Accepted values are between `0.01` and `1`'}, {prop: 'hover-highlight', type: 'Boolean', default: 'true', description: 'Determines whether to show the selected state of the icon/image when hovered over.'}, {prop: 'off-color', type: 'String', default: 'undefined', description: 'Sets the color to be applied on the given icons when they have not been selected.'}, {prop: 'on-color', type: 'String', default: 'undefined', description: 'Sets the color to be applied on the given icons when they have been selected.'}]">
 </reference-table>